Green bin collections - Monday 29 November 2021

 Due to the Coronavirus pandemic, we've had to make some changes to services as follows:

-Green bin collections are continuing as normal at the current time.
-However, we may be running behind schedule on occasions so please leave your green bin out in the normal place until its collected.
+- Green bin collections: green bin collections are continuing as normal at the current time.
+However, we may be running behind schedule on occasions, so please leave your green bin out in the normal place until its collected.
 Please see our frequently asked questions for more information.

-Refuse collections are continuing as normal at the current time.
-However, we may be running behind schedule on occasions so please leave your refuse out in the normal place until its collected.
+- Refuse collections: refuse collections are continuing as normal at the current time.
+However, we may be running behind schedule on occasions, so please leave your refuse out in the normal place until its collected.
 Please see our frequently asked questions for more information.

 Household Waste Recycling Centres - open by appointment only